 What is Japanese Taiyaki and the Culture and History

 If you want to get the vibe of the culture surrounding imagawayaki/taiyaki, I highly recommend the movie Sweet Bean (a 7.4 on IMDB), which I happened to see when it was streaming.This is where you can stream Sweet Bean or if you want to watch it on Amazon.

 Almost all of these are primarily plant-based because Japan was a Vegan country for upwards of 1,200 years (it is part of the culture) versus the 1950s? in the US, a whopping 80 years.

 We Americans always act as though we are the supreme health gurus of the world with gluten-free, vegan, and organic diets.
-Yet, the American version of taiyaki and mochi is not primarily plant-based and filled with ice cream and candy toppings (sugar).The “health food” industry is not driven by health but the almighty dollar (it is part of the culture).
+Yet, the American version of taiyaki and mochi is not primarily plant-based and it is filled with ice cream and candy toppings (full of sugar).The “health food” industry is not driven by health but the almighty dollar (it is part of the culture).

 Japanese desserts (and generally, Asian desserts) are not nearly as sweet as Western confectionery.
 So, desserts like taiyaki are savory and do not feel like diabetes in a bite.

 Is taikyaki (tai=sea bream/yaki=baked) filled with fish?
 No, just like chocolate shaped bunnies are not filled with rabbit.Taiyaki is shaped that way because tai (sea bream) is a symbol of luck and fortune in Japan.

 |Daifuku||Mochi (glutinous rice flour) stuffed with red bean (azuki) paste (anko), strawberry.|